Tangledbawlz/Java/README.md

 # Development Environment

-In this videos, I used InteliJ and wrote a program to prompt the user if they wanted to read the contents of a file to the screen, or to a file, and sort the file alphabetically.
+In this videos, I used IntelliJ and wrote a program to prompt the user if they wanted to read the contents of a file to the screen, or to a file, and sort the file alphabetically.

 # Useful Websites